pprachas/ABC_dataset/ML/README.md

 > python3 train_model.py 3 4 1

 Will train sparse graphs using 20,000 data points with the 10th initalization.
-The subdataset will depend on the directory of teh graphs.
+The subdataset will depend on the directory of the graphs.

 Note that in the case of initlalization, the code expects the initialization code and state saved(init_models.py) to be run first.